 As the population grew, there was a need for schools to educate the children of Jackson County.
-The first school was built in 1832 at the southwest corner of Michigan Avenue and Blackstone Street.
 The

 &lt;sup>1 Geographic townships contain 36 square mile sections (i.e., 6 sections high and 6 sections wide) and are identified by their distance from a meridian line and a base line.
 Michigan's meridian line forms the eastern boundary of Blackman Township and Michigan's base line forms the northern boundary of Jackson County.
 Accordingly, the geographic township is the second township south of the base line and the first township west of the meridian line.